![]() |

 Has a candidate ever successfully challenged an MPS test?

-No. For the past 30 years, we have conducted tests across the U.S., Canada, Europe, and various other international locations, and no candidate has ever successfully challenged an MPS test.
+No. Since 1980, we have conducted tests across the U.S., Canada, Europe, and various other international locations, and no candidate has ever successfully challenged an MPS test.

 Does MPS have special tests available for police and fire?

 MPS has special forms of many of its exercises for police and fire.
-For example, there are multiple police and fire versions of both the GMIB and SupSim.
-We also have exercises developed specifically for police and fire departments (e.g., Real-Time Incident Command Interview for Robbery/Hostage Incident, and Real-Time Interview for Apartment Fire Incident).
+For example, there are multiple police and fire versions of both the GMIB and Supervisory Simulator.
+We also have exercises developed specifically for police and fire departments (e.g., Real-Time Incident Command Interview for a Robbery/Hostage Situation at a bank, and Real-Time Incident Command Interview for an Apartment Fire).

 What about tailoring tests such as the GMIB?